Gloomwood is a neo-Victorian stealth-horror game that looks like Thief, but isn't

 He also hit me with a surprise that Thief fans will love: New Blood is working on getting Stephen Russell, the voice actor behind Garrett and Corvo Attano, involved in the game.
 You can bet there will be rejoicing among old-time Taffers if that happens.

 Despite the rough edges, I was really impressed with what I played.
 I've had high hopes for Gloomwood from the start, and after getting some playtime on this early build, I'm even more excited for what's coming.
-Gloomwood is expected to launch on Steam Early Access later this year.
+Gloomwood is expected to launch on Steam Early Access later this year, and you can play the demo right now.